 The operator will join the interview with his or her own user identity, rather than with the identity of the user.
 This means that the view the operator sees is not necessarily the same as the view the user sees.
-Interview authors can (and probably should) create a special “back door” into the interview specifically for operators.
-For example, the interview author could write the following into the interview:
+Interview developers can (and probably should) create a special “back door” into the interview specifically for operators.
+For example, the interview developer could write the following into the interview:

 Changes that the operator makes to the interview dictionary will be saved.
 However, the user will not see the effect of those changes until going to a new screen or reloading the page in the web browser.